North America is a vast continent with a rich history. Discover fascinating facts about North America’s geography, history and culture.

 If you thought the United States was the largest country in North America, you are wrong.
 The largest country in North America is Canada at 3.855 million square miles, but not by much.
 Additionally, Canada is also the second-largest country in the world, second only to Russia.
 The United States comes in third.

 Coming in at a whopping 2,341 miles, the Missouri River is the longest river in North America.
-Nicknamed Big Muddy, the Missouri River travels from Montana to Missouri.
+Nicknamed Big Muddy, it travels from Montana to Missouri, eventually joining with the Mississippi River, the second-longest river on the continent.

 When it comes to the highest mountain in North America, it can be found in Alaska.
-Formerly named Mt, McKinley, Denali is more than 20,000 ft above sea level.
+Formerly named Mt.
+McKinley, Denali is more than 20,000 feet above sea level.

 The largest freshwater lake in North America is Lake Superior.
-It’s superior to all others in North America, in fact.
-Lake Superior is one of 5 famous lakes in North America known as the Great Lakes.
+It’s “superior” to all others in North America and is the largest lake at a total area of 82,100 square miles.
+Lake Superior is one of five famous lakes in North America known as the Great Lakes.
 The others include Lake Huron, Lake Michigan, Lake Ontario, and Lake Erie.

 North America Doesn’t Landlock